 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are being treated.

 There are lymph nodes all over the body.
-As lymph fluid flows through the lymph nodes, the nodes collect and filter out anything harmful or anything the body doesn't need.
+As lymph fluid flows through the lymph nodes, the nodes filter out anything the body doesn't need or is harmful.
 This includes bacteria, viruses, damaged cells and cancer cells.

 There are two main types of lymphocytes, called B-cells and T-cells.
 Most lymphocytes start growing in the spongy material in the centre of our bones where blood cells are made (the bone marrow).
-T-cells later move to the thymus gland (behind the breast bone) to mature, while B-cells develop in the bone marrow.
-When they are mature, both B-cells and T-cells help fight infections.
+B-cells mature in the bone marrow, while T-cells mature in the thymus gland behind the breast bone.
+When they're mature, both B-cells and T-cells help fight infections.

 There are two main types of lymphoma: